sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 How can we test these two hypotheses against each other?
 The trick is to understand that it is possible to divide up the total variance SS\ :sub:`tot` into the sum of the residual variance SS\ :sub:`res` and the regression model variance SS\ :sub:`mod`.
-I will skip over the technicalities, since we will get to that later when we look at ANOVA in chapter :doc:`../Ch13/Ch13_ANOVA`.
-But just note that
+We will get to the technicalities later when we look at ANOVA in chapter :doc:`../Ch13/Ch13_ANOVA`.
+But just note that:

 | SS\ :sub:`mod` = SS\ :sub:`tot` - SS\ :sub:`res`